RNNIDS: Enhancing Network Intrusion Detection Systems through Deep Learning: Experiment Description

 \subsection{Setup of the Experiments}

 The hardware that we have used in our experiments are commercially available laptops, and a Graphics Processing Unit (GPU) server.
-The laptops act as either a user device to send traffic to the NIDS or a platform, on which Bro NIDS is run.
-Each laptop is equipped with an Intel Core i7 - 2.6 GHz (4 Cores 8 Threads) CPU and a 16 GB DDR3 RAM, and its operating system is Linux (Ubuntu 64 Bit).
+The laptops act as either a user device to send traffic to the NIDS or a platform, on which Bro \newversiontwo{2.5.3} is run. \newversiontwo{Note that portions of Bro 2.5.3 documents, which have been used in this work, is now available in Bro 2.5.5 documents~\cite{bro2018introduction}. } Each laptop is equipped with an Intel Core i7 - 2.6 GHz (4 Cores 8 Threads) CPU and a 16 GB DDR3 RAM, and its operating system is Linux (Ubuntu 64 Bit).

 Moreover, in line with other AI-related research studies, we use GPU clusters rather than CPU (Central Processing Units) computing resources.
 This is due to the performance and computational speed of GPU clusters in comparison to CPU ones in deep learning tasks~\cite{coates2013deep,raina2009large}.
 In addition to an Intel Core i7 - 3.4 GHz (6 cores 12 Threads) CPU, our GPU server composed of two Nvidia 1080-Ti GPU cards, and a 128 GB DDR4 RAM.
 On our server, we run Linux (Ubuntu 64 Bit) and Torch accounting for deep learning tasks.
 Torch supporting Lua is selected due to the availability of many models for RNNs and LSTMs and the ability to run the algorithms on the GPUs.
 Furthermore, Torch is one of the best tools for small-scale projects and fast prototyping.